sikopet/blog/posts/http.md

 * Connection #0 to host reisinge.net left intact
 ```

-The client can't issue another request over the same socket until the reponse
+The client can't issue another request over the same socket until the response
 is finished.

 ## Methods

-* actions; what the server should to do
+* actions; what the server should do

 GET
 * "read", fetch a resource